dragon-dune/dragon-dune/docs/README.md

 1. Goblins collect all gold spent on hiring Goblin mercenaries.
 Gold spent by the Goblins on mercenaries goes to the bank.
-2. The Goblins (and their allies) pay half price (rounded up) for Goblin mercenaries.
+2. The Goblins (and their ally) pay half price (rounded up) for Goblin mercenaries.
 3. When the Goblins win an artifact cards, they get a second artifact card that is hidden from the Elves.
 4. The Goblins may have up to 8 artifact cards (instead of 4).
-5. The Goblins may disband units at the beginning of the movement round (instead of at the end).
+5. The Goblins (and their ally) may disband units at the beginning of the movement round (instead of at the end).
 6. Special Card (Ace): You may discard a special card to stop a player from hiring Goblin mercenaries that turn.
 7. Alliance Power: Your ally may may half price (rounded up) for Goblin